Be vigilant about back-to-school stress

-Back-to-school time can be nerve-wracking for children and teens, particularly in the context of the ongoing pandemic.
-How can parents help?
-The Montreal Children’s Hospital wants caregivers to be aware of the signs of stress and offers advice to support children during this difficult period.
+Back-to-school time can be nerve-wracking and stressful for children and teens.
+So how can parents help?
+The Montreal Children’s Hospital wants caregivers to be aware of the signs of stress and offers advice to support children during this sometimes challenging period.

 First, it is essential to know that feeling stressed is normal, even healthy — everyone, from babies to centenarians, experiences stress.
 This is how our body and brain react when challenged.
 Any type of challenge — COVID-19, a math exam, trying out for the basketball team, or finding out a friend is moving—can be stressful.
 Usually, the feeling is short-lived.
 It becomes a problem when it gets chronic and affects the child’s ability to enjoy life.
 At this point, stress means distress.